gmoeck/gmoeck.github.com/_posts/2010-01-15-bdd-in-sproutcore-corrections-for-1-3.markdown

 [changes](https://github.com/gmoeck/sc-bdd-todos/commit/13bedc8cd87b16c2ae487a8519aa56533c61d73a)

 ##Summary
 If nothing else, these changes should demonstrate that I'm no expert in Sproutcore, and I'm certainly open and looking for feedback on where my mistakes are.
 I hope this series will be helpul as well for those who are attempting to learn like I am.
 If you spot something that you think can be done better, or that is unclear please feel free to leave a comment or shoot me an e-mail at gmoeck [at] gmail.com.
+If we can get a dialog going with those of us using/playing with Sproutcore all of our codebases will improve.